Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Conclusions

 \section{Conclusions}

 In this work, we applied machine learning techniques to analyze a dataset of power spectra from mock 21-cm observations.
 We developed a numerical emulation that is a computationally efficient method that speeds up the data analysis by bypassing the need to run very large numbers of semi-numerical simulations.
 We trained our neural network over a wide range of possible values of the seven astrophysical parameters that include the star formation efficiency, the minimum circular velocity of star-forming halos, the X-ray radiation efficiency, the power law slope and low energy cutoff of the X-ray SED, the CMB optical depth from reionization, and the mean free path of the ionizing photons.
+We constructed our algorithm in a way that approximately accounts for emulation error (i.e., the uncertainty due to the finite size of the training set), and also tested the accuracy (and improved the error estimates) using 5-fold cross validation.

 As a result we obtained an emulator that can predict the 21-cm power spectrum given the set of astrophysical parameters.
-We analyzed the overall performance of the emulator by comparing, for 100 test models, the emulated power spectrum to the true power spectrum generated in the semi-numerical simulation.
+We analyzed the overall performance of the emulator by comparing, for 639 test models, the emulated power spectrum to the true power spectrum generated in the semi-numerical simulation.
 We showed how the error varies with wavenumber and redshift, using the definition in eq.~\ref{eq: error_k_z}.
 We found that the typical emulation error of the power spectrum in each bin is $10-20\%$ over a broad range of $k$ and $z$, but it rises above $20\%$ at the lowest and highest $k$ values (for most redshifts), and at the lowest redshift for all $k$ values (i.e., at $z = 6$, near the end of reionization).
 SKA noise reduces the accuracy of the reconstruction of the astrophysical parameters but not by too much, increasing the typical errors by a fairly uniform factor of $\sim 1.5$.